 Child Behavioral Checklist (CBCL)

-The Child Behavioral Checklist usually completed by the parent contains 113 items related to common child behavior problems.
+The Child Behavioral Checklist usually completed by the parent contains 113 items related to common child behavior problems, these can be done at home or in child behavior workshops across the country.
 It designed to assess eight areas of child behavior: emotional reactivity, anxious or depressed behavior, somatic complaints, withdrawal, sleep problems, attention problems, and aggressive behavior.

 Childhood Autism Rating Scale, Second Edition (CARS-2)